 The elegant tree-lined square flanked by colourful buildings makes for a charming (and unique) setting for a concert.
 As one of the main squares in the city, it is still accessible on a show day so you can have a stroll around and enjoy one of the many bars and restaurants before the show.

-Late afternoon everyone is moved out of the square, the bars and restaurants pack up their outside seating, ticket barriers are installed and the square is transformed into a venue for the night.
-The statue of Marie-Louise Bourbon (who ruled Lucca between 1817 and 1820) keeping an eye on proceedings.
+Late afternoon everyone is moved out of the square.
+The bars and restaurants pack up their outside seating, ticket barriers are installed and the square is transformed into a venue for the night.
+The statue of Marie-Louise of Bourbon (who ruled Lucca between 1817 and 1824) keeping an eye on proceedings.

 The bars and restaurants become the food and drink outlets for ticket holders.
 Think your average arena concourse but with much nicer ice cream and more reasonably priced refreshments!